RosboneMako/MakoThump/README.md

 ```C++
 float tSThump = Filter_Calc_BiQuad(tSample, channel, &makoF_Thump);
 ```
 NOTE: These filters work by multiplying past samples.
 So they store past samples.
-So a filter must be made for each channel of audio.
-That is why there arrays in the tp_filter structure definition. we dont have a seperate filter, se juct have seperate past sample buffers.
+A filter must be made for each channel of audio.
+That is why there are arrays in the tp_filter structure definition.
+We dont have a seperate filter, we just have seperate past sample buffers.
+One for each channel.
 If you are making a 5 channel movie processor you would need to increase array sizes to 5 for example.